<big>Glossary of Painting Terms</big>(As of July 2003)

 Base coat

-It needs to be coated with clear varnish for the effect to be visible.
+It needs to be coated with clear lacquer for the effect to become visible.

 and that the paint finish remains durable.
-The dry film thickness of the base coat.
+The dry thickness of the base coat layer is...

-Uni and effect base colors that are part of an automotive paint mixing system, and which
+These are solid and effect base colors that belong to an automotive paint mixing system.

-The product should be diluted as appropriate for the application.
+The product should be diluted according to the processing instructions.

-Applying a base coat to adjacent areas to adjust the color tone.
+Applying a base coat to adjacent areas for color matching.

 Subsequently, a complete coating with clear lacquer is required.